 Tips for the Best Salmon Patties

-These tender fish cakes make an easy pantry meal when you haven’t planned ahead for dinner.
+These tender fish cakes make a quick and easy pantry meal when you haven’t planned ahead for dinner.

 - Spread the breadcrumbs onto a plate.
 Use a 1/4 cup measuring cup to form the mixture into patties.
 Press both sides into the breadcrumbs and place on the prepared baking sheet.